-Russian opposition politician Navalny poisoned, in ICU
+Russian opposition figure Navalny in coma after poisoning

-MOSCOW (AP) — Russian opposition politician Alexei Navalny was placed on a ventilator in a hospital intensive care unit in Siberia after falling ill from suspected poisoning during a flight, his spokeswoman said Thursday morning.
+MOSCOW (AP) — Russian opposition politician Alexei Navalny is in a coma and on a ventilator in a hospital intensive care unit in Siberia after falling ill from suspected poisoning during a flight, his spokeswoman said Thursday morning.

+She said the plane made an emergency landing in Omsk, Siberia, and that Navalny was suffering from “toxic poisoning.”

+“He is in a coma in grave condition,” she said on Twitter.

-She told the Echo Moskvy radio station that Navalny was sweating and asked her to talk to him so that he could “focus on a sound of a voice.”
+She also told the Echo Moskvy radio station that Navalny was sweating and asked her to talk to him so that he could “focus on a sound of a voice.”
 He then went to the bathroom and lost consciousness.

-Yarmysh says the politician must have consumed something from the tea he drank this morning.
+Yarmysh said the politician must have consumed something from tea he drank earlier in the morning.

 “Doctors are saying the toxin was absorbed quicker with hot liquid,” she tweeted, adding that Navalny’s team called police to the hospital.

-The politician is in grave condition, Russia’s state news agency Tass reported, citing the chief doctor at the hospital.
+Russia’s state news agency Tass reported that the politician is in grave condition, citing the chief doctor at the hospital.

 Last year, Navalny was rushed to a hospital from prison where he was serving a sentence following an administrative arrest, with what his team said was suspected poisoning.
 Doctors then said he had a severe allergic attack and discharged him back to prison the following day.